• Skip to primary navigation

 Note that using decarbed kief will likely result in a stronger, more potent infusion than using decarbed flower or trim.
 Be sure to dose according to your own personal tolerance.

-Step-By-Step Process With Photos
+Step-by-Step With Photos

 A 4 step collage showing how to infuse ground cannabis into chocolate using a double boiler to melt the chocolate, stirring it smooth, and pouring into a mold